 Since 1982, over 2,000 credit union advocates from 35 countries have attended the U.S. DE Training to earn their CUDE™ designation.
 Independent, international DE programs have spun off from the U.S. program.
 These programs have expanded the global DE alumni network to more than 4,500 individuals worldwide.

-Upon completing the DE Program, participants earn their Credit Union Development Educator (CUDE) designation, which signifies a competency in understanding and applying Development Education within financial services and join the DE Alumni Network.
+Upon completing the DE Program, participants earn their Credit Union Development Educator (CUDE) designation, which signifies a competency in understanding and applying Development Education within financial services.

 Tom Connors Memorial DE Luncheon

 Thank you to everyone that joined us at the 2022 Tom Connors Memorial DE Luncheon during the CUNA GAC.
 With more than 70 DEs in attendance, our venue had to bring in additional tables and seats!

 This annual day of impact encourages DE alumni to go out and live the credit union difference taught at DE Training through community service to empower our members and strengthen communities.